mars0i/majure/README.md

 ## The experiments

 Each experiment replaces one additional Java source file with a Clojure source file.
-As it turns out, each additional file involved a little bit more effort to manage the Clojure-Java interface.
+The sequence of experiments follows my sequence of exploration, but I kept the old versions because I think it's important to see that Clojure source and Java source can coexist--albeit *sometimes* with small changes to the Java source.
+As it turns out, each additional experiment involved additional Clojure-Java interop facilities.

 ### 1: